startechup/networking-valley/README.md

 Add Networking-Valley to your dependencies on `build.gradle`:

 `compile 'com.startechup.tools:networkingvalley:1.0.5'`

+or you can clone this repo and import it directly to your current Android project.
+On Android Studio, go to File > New > Import Module and in the popup locate the cloned directory and click finish.

+If you encountered problems building after importing this module, or Networking Valley's class are not imported, add the following line to your `build.gradle` file:

+`compile project(':networking-valley')`

 First, we converted the files into [BKS](https://www.bouncycastle.org/specifications.html) format and uploaded it to the project's
 /raw folder.
 Then in our global Application class, we added the "builder" implementation.